 5 Things to Know When Traveling Solo

 In the past, we have outlined some of the essential safety considerations for solo travelers.
-But solo trips can offer rich rewards that are both different and sometimes more extensive than those found when traveling with others.
-With a little thought and care, it can be a life-changing event.
+However, solo trips can offer rich rewards that are both different and sometimes more extensive than those found when traveling with others.
+It can be a life-changing event with a bit of thought and care.

 Why Travel Solo?